MTV Hits (Australia and New Zealand): Closure of channel in New Zealand

 On 1 December 2015, Sky Television replaced MTV Hits (and sister channel MTV Classic) with a localized version of MTV Music.
 Ultimately, this resulted in the closure of the channel, as Sky was the last remaining provider of MTV Hits.

 Revival

 On 1 July 2020, the channel returned to Foxtel channel 801, taking the slot of Channel [V] and replacing MTV Music, alongside Fetch TV and Sky (New Zealand).

+On 1 August 2023, MTV Hits was replaced by the European version in Australia, sharing the same schedule but 9 hours ahead.
+New Zealand retained the local version until early September.